 We are working with Hammersmith and Fulham (H&F) Council and TfL to keep residents informed of impacts as a result of the closure.

 On Monday 2 September 2019, Hammersmith & Fulham Council and Transport for London confirmed that works have started on repairing Hammersmith Bridge.

-The refurbishment is expected to take approximately three years.
+The restoration is expected to take approximately three years.
 Once completed, it will enable cars and buses (including the heavier electric single-deckers) to cross the bridge.
 But to prevent future damage, we will continue to limit the flow of buses on and off the bridge.

-TfL and H&F Council are looking at the most appropriate funding for the next phase of construction, ahead of the planned award of a contract for the next stage of the works in spring 2020.
+TfL and H&F Council are looking at the most appropriate funding for the next phase of construction, ahead of the planned procurement and award of a contract for the next stage of the works in spring 2020.

 TfL has extended their Dial-a-Ride (DaR) services to meet the needs of customers with mobility issues who live near Hammersmith Bridge.

 Residents living within one mile of the bridge who meet Dial-a-Ride’s membership criteria can call a dedicated helpline to arrange for assistance to take them to a pre-agreed location on the other side of the river.